nutype/node-shell-cmd/readme.md

 cmd.name [arg1 ... argN]
 ```

-The input to the additional commands is _automatically_ dervied based on the
-results of the previous command.
+The input to the additional commands is _automatically_ dervied based on the result of the previous command.
 Additionally, you *must* separate each additional command using the `_` symbol.

 An example of where you would string together multiple commands is:

 ```
 node-shell-cmd disks.all.list _ arr.first
 ```

+### Striging Together Commands

-You can string together as many commands using the `_` symbol as you would like
-and you can also still use the `\` symbol to separate the commands on the
-command line, so the previous example could also be written as:
+You can string together as many commands using the `_` symbol as you would like and you can also still use the `\` symbol to separate the commands on the command line, so the previous example could also be written as:

 ```
 node-shell-cmd \